nmjmdr/postman/README.md

 4. Potential use of proxy to determine if a mail has already been sent A proxy (Ex: nginix reverse proxy) could correlate requests and responses (do any of the providers support this?)

+5. Tracking of queued messages (queued on providers) - next step